 The next thing you want to look at is the mortgage statements.
 The size of the mortgage is not necessarily a concern because the goal is not to pay off the mortgage like with other types of real estate.
 If that were to happen, current shareholders would be paying for the benefit of future shareholders.
 But the interest rate and date of maturity are important to note.
 When looking at the interest rate, take the current economy into consideration.
 If we are in a low-interest economy, you should worry if the mortgage has a high-interest rate that cannot be refinanced.
-You should also know about the maturity date because this can effect your payments.
+You should also know about the maturity date because this can affect your payments.
 If the mortgage is about to mature, it could mean legal fees and other expenses related to refinancing.
 However, refinancing at a lower interest rate could also mean a lowering of your payments.
 Another thing that is important to note is the reserve fund.
 The reserve fund is used to pay for capital expenses like a new roof or other improvements that need to be made to the co-op.
 If the reserve fund is too low, it could mean more assessments down the road.
 On the other hand, some co-ops use a line of credit to pay for those expenses, so you should take that into consideration.

 Finally, you want to look at the footnotes.
 The footnotes hold some crucial information, and should not be skipped over because it is the fine print.
 Footnotes may tell you some valuable information, such as if the co-op is paying legal fees for some reason.
 It may also tell you if there is a tax abatement that is going to expire soon, making your payments higher.
-You'll also learn here whether the real estate and land is owned or leased for the co-op building, and you'll find more details about the mortgage and assessments.
+You'll also learn here whether the real estate and land are owned or leased for the co-op building, and you'll find more details about the mortgage and assessments.